 Our current building opened in 1991 and was specifically designed for early childhood learning.
 It has nine classrooms–each with direct access to an outdoor classroom and child-sized restroom–four outdoor classrooms, a bike path, library, two indoor playrooms, and a conference room.

 Aldrich embraces diversity in ability, financial status, race, and culture, and to celebrate this we’ve lined the halls with over 50 flags representing the home countries of current and former Aldrich families.
 The main hallway also has individual storage for each student to keep a change of clothes and their coat, boots, etc. while they are at school.

 The Helmholz Library houses books available for check out to Aldrich families, and children visit once a month with their class.
 The children’s books are selected, rotated, and maintained by one of our longtime teachers who also serves as the librarian.

-On days that rain or cold prevents classes from going outside, we have two indoor spaces where students can practice their gross motor skills and burn off some energy.
+On days that extreme cold or heavy rain prevents classes from going outside, we have two indoor spaces where students can practice their gross motor skills and burn off some energy.

 Children may traverse the climbing wall, build a fort of over-sized blocks, or create an obstacle course with our modular play equipment.